-1.10.6.7 Power On Connector
+1.10.3.7 Power Switch Connector

 This connector can be connected to a front panel power switch.
-The switch must pull the SW\ON# pin to ground for at least 50 ms to signal the power supply to switch on or off.
+The switch must pull the SW_ON# pin to ground for at least 50 ms to signal the power supply to switch on or off.
 (The time requirement is due to internal debounce circuitry on the motherboard.)
 At least two seconds must pass before the power supply will recognize another on/off signal.

-1.10.7 Add-in Board Expansion Connectors
+1.10.4 Add-in Board Expansion Connectors

-There are three PCI slots, one ISA slot, and one shared slot (for a PCI or ISA card) on the motherboard.
-The PCI bus supports up to four bus masters through the four PCI connectors (see Section 6.2 for information about compliance with the PCI specification).
+There are three PCI slots and two ISA slots on the motherboard.
+The PCI bus supports up to three bus masters through the three PCI connectors (see Section 6.2 for information about compliance with the PCI specification).